truthcoin/www.truthcoin.info/_posts/2017-11-02-forks-and-splits.md

 Bitcoin achieves consensus by examining data to meet certain criteria for relevance: validity and heaviness.
 But the Bitcoin system is clever in the strategy it employs to examine this data in practice.
 First, the software examines the headers, which are very small and easy to check.
 Then it validates the header-heaviness, which is small and easy to check, but very difficult to forge.
 Last, it examines the validity of the whole block, which is hardest to check.
 The protocol *rejects* blocks that are invalid, but of those blocks which are valid, only one "chain" of blocks is chosen to be The True Chain (ie, the "active" chain).

 My point in bringing this up, is that while the "counting rule" (for measuring heaviness) is a "protocol rule", it is not a "validity rule".
 The *content* of the blockchain is the same; what is different is [possibly] how we resolve double-spends.
 Satoshi famously [changed the counting rule from "longest chain" to "heaviest chain"](https://github.com/bitcoin/bitcoin/commit/40cd0369419323f8d7385950e20342e998c994e1#diff-118fcbaaba162ba17933c7893247df3aL1215) in July 2010.
 Earlier, I expressed [my confusion over whether this change was a hard or soft fork](http://www.truthcoin.info/blog/protocol-upgrade-terminology/#none-of-the-above).
-Bram Cohen noted an interesting fact -- that [this rule could be changed by soft fork](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-March/013744.html).
+Bram Cohen noted an interesting fact -- that [this rule could be changed by soft fork](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-March/013744.html) (although, he admits that he hasn't figured out how to keep the fork soft, possibly because doing so is impossible).

 The question is relevant because there is a dispute over the nature of a "Proof-of-Work algorithim change".
 Is this [a defining feature of Bitcoin](https://coinjournal.net/greg-maxwell-prospects-segwit2x-bitcoin-developers-may-leave-project-succeeds/)?
 Is it a "hard fork"; to what extent is it comparable to other hard forks?